-Before start read all Joseph Conrad quotes, you can learn more about Joseph Conrad from Wikipedia.
+Before start read all the best Joseph Conrad quotes, you can learn more about Joseph Conrad from Wikipedia.

 Being a woman is a terribly difficult task, since it consists principally in dealing with men.